 Training Link Governor:

 Mr Hale has taken on the responsibility for overseeing governor training.
-He ensures that we attend appropriate and relevant training courses to develop the skills we need and improve our effectiveness and make an active contribution to the governing body.
-This year we have continued with the 10 minute training sessions at the start of each meeting.
+He ensures that governors attend appropriate and relevant training courses to develop the skills they need and to improve their effectiveness and make an active contribution to the governing body.
+This year governors have continued with the 10 minute training sessions at the start of each meeting.
 This is in addition to GEL online training, such as Prevent training, and face to face training.

-Safeguarding Governor including Prevent and Pupil Premium Champion:
+Safeguarding Governor including Prevent, Children Look After and Pupil Premium Champion:

 Mrs Harrison is responsible for ensuring that the key responsibilities of the SENCo are clearly defined and meet the needs of the school.
 She meets with the SENCo and monitors the way in which the responsibilities and SEND processes are carried out.

-In 2017/18 nominated Governors have been introduce with a link to Faculties across school.
+In 2018/19 nominated Governors have maintained their links with Faculties across school.
 They regularly meet with the Faculty leads, attend training and events within the faculty and work with the Faculty leads to increase their understanding of the Action Plans and Impact Reports for each faculty.
+Nominated Governors provide a verbal report on their faculty at each Full Governors’ meeting.

 Governors visit the school regularly.
 Visits provide an opportunity to speak with pupils, staff and parents.
 This enables them to observe pupil behaviour, school routines and ethos & values first hand.